Google Chromecast Review

 The newest generation is capable of playing 1080p at 60 frames per second, which is an upgrade from the second generation which could only do this at 720p.

 Another upgrade is the wireless antenna.
-The Chromecast uses the 802.11 b/g/n/ac bands which gives users both 2.4 GHz and 5 GHz frequencies.
+The Chromecast uses the 802.11 b/g/n/ac bands which give users both 2.4 GHz and 5 GHz frequencies.

 Google Chromecast Performance

-Google states that the speed of the device has been increased by 15% but this has largely been disputed by many users who claim the increased performance is only relative to start-up and load times.
-Since the device is powered using a smart device such as a smartphone or tablet navigation speeds are unaffected.
+Google states that the speed of the dongle has been increased by 15% but this has largely been disputed by many users who claim the increased performance is only relative to start-up and load times.
+Since the dongle is powered using a smart device such as a smartphone or tablet navigation speeds are unaffected.